Cambridge-ICCS/fortran-tf-lib/fortran-tf-lib/README.md

 `-DTENSORFLOW_LOCATION` variable to cmake.
 You can also override its choice of compilers with `-DCMAKE_Fortran_COMPILER` and `-DCMAKE_C_COMPILER`.
 It's best to not mix compilers from different vendors.
-You may also specify where the library is to be installed, with `-DCMAKE_INSTALL_PREFIX`.
+You may also specify where the library is to be installed with `-DCMAKE_INSTALL_PREFIX`.
 So a full invocation of `cmake` might look like this:

 ```